All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Anti-Doping Considerations

 If you compete in a sport governed by the World Anti-Doping Agency (WADA) or a national anti-doping body, check tirzepatide's status on the current prohibited substances list.
-As of now, GLP-1 receptor agonists are not broadly prohibited, but rules can change, and some sport-specific organizations may have different policies.
+As of now, GLP-1 receptor agonists aren't broadly prohibited, but rules can change, and some sport-specific organizations may have different policies.
 Always disclose all medications during doping control.

 Lifestyle Tips for Athletes on Tirzepatide